 - lean back and relax your neck

-- sit forward like you’re talking
+- sit forward as if you were talking to someone

 4) Do the stand-up test